codurance/site/src/_posts/2019-01-14-mars-rover-kata-refactoring-to-patterns.md

 ```
 </details>
-#Starting to code towards our first abstraction
+# Coding towards the first abstraction

 At this point one can go either to start building the turning algorithm or the moving algorithm.
 We decided to go with the moving.
 Once we got that going the next dilemma was to either start wrapping around the world, the &quot;rainy&quot; path where we would need to start designing for an edge case or the &quot;happy&quot; path, to move in other directions.